Pritiks23/GC-2/README.md

 The most important observation is not absolute speed, but **scaling structure across agent trajectories**:

-> General Compute demonstrates stronger and more measurable latency scaling with context growth across sequential agent steps.
+> A more structured latency–context relationship is observed in the General Compute run under this workload configuration.

 This is critical for agent workloads where:
 - context grows continuously